don’t Feel Like Doing Anything

 Find Ways to Reward Yourself

-You can try all of these tips I shared above to motivate yourself.
+You can try all of these tips I shared above to motivate yourself when you don’t feel like doing anything.
 When you follow any one of them or another suggestion I haven’t mentioned, be sure to reward yourself.
 You need to give yourself time to celebrate successes and to indulge in pleasurable activities after meeting your goals!